Open-Gea/Backend-Open-Gea/README.md

 ### Special Indication for the rest of environments

 #### Mailing
-For mailing the gea project use gmail service.
+For mailing the Open Gea use gmail service.
 You can use your own gmail account or change the mailing service by develope specific one accourding to your needs.

 Check out how to create your own gmail password app within your google account througth this [link](https://support.google.com/accounts/answer/185833?hl=en)